The following article is an excerpt from "A Book of Bible Study"

 The Apostle Peter also spoke of God’s elect, or those chosen by God, when he addressed the recipients of his first letter with the words: “To those who reside as aliens, scattered throughout Pontus, Galatia, Cappadocia, Asia, and Bithynia, who are chosen according to the foreknowledge of God the Father, by the sanctifying work of the Spirit, to obey Jesus Christ and be sprinkled with His blood: May grace and peace be yours in the fullest measure” (1 Peter 1:1-2).

 Peter addressed his letter to those who are “chosen according to the foreknowledge of God the Father”, as Paul also taught in Romans 8:29-30.
 For what purpose were they chosen?
-They were chosen by God “to obey Jesus Christ and be sprinkled with His blood”, and God’s choice of His elect was made before the foundation of the world (Ephesians 1:4-5).
+They were chosen by God “to obey Jesus Christ and be sprinkled with His blood”, and God’s choice of His elect was made before the creation of the world (Ephesians 1:4-5).